tibbon/docker-sinatra-demo/README.md

 - Checkout this repo
 - Build the Dockerfile with a tag name: `docker build . -t sinatra-demo` Redo this when you make changes!
-- Run the Dockerfile `docker run-p 80:4567 sinatra-demo`.
+- Run the Dockerfile `docker run -p 80:4567 sinatra-demo`.
 - Browse to [localhost/hello-world](http://localhost:80/hello-world)
-- Alternately, shell into the container with `docker run -it sinatra-demo /bin/bash`
+- Alternately, shell into the container with `docker run -it sinatra-demo:latest /bin/bash`

 Now imagine; you can use this on a machine that doesn't even have Ruby installed.
 OpenSSL problems?
 Gone.
 Same file will run in production just fine!